simplicitesoftware/documentation/docs/platform/userinterface/externalobjects/uicomponent.md

 ## Introduction

-"UI page or component" is a type of [External Object](/lesson/docs/platform/userinterface/externalobjects/basic) that is used to implement **specific front components** within your Simplicité instance.
-Thus creating **custom interactive components** to embedd to your interfaces.
+"UI page or component" is a type of [External Object]/docs/platform/userinterface/externalobjects/basic that is used to implement **specific front components** within your Simplicité instance.
+Thus creating **custom interactive components** to embed to your interfaces.

-Thanks to such objects you can create dynamic elements that have customed behaviours and can seamlessly interact with Simplicité's API.
+Thanks to such objects you can create dynamic elements that have custom behaviors and can seamlessly interact with Simplicité's API.

 ## How to create